MiguelElGallo/opeanai-rag-test/README.md

 # opeanai-rag-test

-Testing OpenAI RAG capabilities with a Spanish Document
+Testing [OpenAI RAG capabilities](https://platform.openai.com/docs/assistants/tools/file-search/quickstart) called file search with a Spanish Document (Still in beta)

 This simple python programs indexes one or many documents using OpenAI's new Retrieval Augmented Generation Capabilities (RAG).
 This has a cost depending on the size of the document you use, and how many questions you ask.